 Wondering how to wear scarves?
 See what fun these 'fashion models for a day' had as they tried out some ideas in Cairns Botanic Gardens, where inspiration for the designs began.

 These designer scarves make beautiful gifts - for yourself or for a special person in your life.
 Silk is really quite tough but as long as you observe normal care instructions it should last 'forever'.
 Perhaps your beautiful purchase will be an heirloom of the future?

 Prices are A$180 for each of the scarves and A$320 for the wider silk georgette or crepe-de-chine wrap - plus postage.

 Also see how this passion for tropical flowers developed into more designer silk scarves.
 On a roll, couldn't stop!

 If you are a member of this site and receive the e-newsletter 'Perspectives' you automatically qualify for free postage, within Australia, on each of the scarves, above, however many you decide to buy.

-If you are a site member and live outside Australia I shall subsidise your postage by $10.
-Please ask for a quote via the form, below or visit this new website to place your order.
+If you are a site member and live outside Australia I shall subsidise your postage so that it costs you only $A25.
+Please visit this new website for more choice of designs.

 Large pink silk satin georgette scarf - model, Virginia, appears to be enjoying herself!
 Here are some more ideas on how to tie scarves.